 At this point, we will have completed our setup of the consolidation legal entity and we are now ready to consolidate our balances.

-a.
-Main account: select the accounts that should be included in the consolidation.
-If we don’t select an account range, Microsoft Dynamics 365 will show us all charts of accounts.
+- Main account: select the accounts that should be included in the consolidation.
+If we don’t select an account range, Microsoft Dynamics 365 Finance and Operations will show us all charts of accounts.

-b.
-Use consolidation account: if we set this option to Yes, the select consolidation account from field becomes available.
-In this field, select whether all accounts should be merged to the consolidation account that is set on the Main accounts page, or whether we want to select the account from one of the consolidation account groups.
+- Use consolidation account: if we set this option to Yes, the selected consolidation account from field becomes available.
+Select whether all accounts should be merged to the consolidation account that is set on the Main accounts page, or whether we want to select the account from one of the consolidation account groups.

-• Transaction date: in this escenario, we will use the date of each transaction to select an exchange rate.
+- Transaction date: in this scenario, use the date of each transaction to select an exchange rate.
 This option is most often used for fixed assets and is often referred to as a historical rate.
-We can’t see a preview of the rate, because there will be many rates for the various transactions in the account range.

-Then click on OK and the consolidation process will begin.
+Then click on OK and the online company consolidation process will begin.
 It can take several minutes depending on the number of transactions and companies that we need to consolidate.